samgqroberts/merchant/README.md

 - [x] end of game (30 month deadline?)
 - [x] start with less cash than debt
 - [x] different good prices (which of these goods is most expensive?)
+- [x] stop showing pay down debt option when debt is 0
 - events
   - [] buy guns (cannons?)
   - [] buy more hold space